MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-7-machine-learning.md

 1. Double click on the ***ShelfKeeper*** script, within the **Scripts** folder, to open it with **Visual Studio 2017.**

-2. Insert the following code in the ***ShelfKeeper*** class (you will have the four public variables at the top of that script).
-This code sets the time and date and has a method to show a product.
+2. Replace all the code existing in the script with the following code, which sets the time and date and has a method to show a product.

 ```csharp
 using UnityEngine;